rackerlabs/support-how-to/content/rackconnect/rackconnect-auto-nat-feature.md

 addresses from the set to new RackConnect cloud servers at build time.
-These IP addresses are allocated out of your dedicated IP address space, just like normal RackConnect public IP addresses are, but with Auto NAT IP addresses, you now have the ability to select the specific IP address that is assigned to a cloud server at build time.
+These IP addresses are allocated out of your dedicated IP address space, just like normal RackConnect public IP addresses are, but with Auto NAT IP addresses, you can select the specific IP address that is assigned to a cloud server at build time.

 ### Requirements for using the RackConnect Auto NAT feature